 White Mountains's process to assess the reasonableness of the market prices obtained from the outside pricing sources covers substantially all of its fixed maturity investments and includes, but is not limited to, the evaluation of pricing methodologies and a review of the pricing services' quality control procedures on at least an annual basis, a comparison of its invested asset prices obtained from alternate independent pricing vendors on at least a semi-annual basis, monthly analytical reviews of certain prices and a review of the underlying assumptions utilized by the pricing services for select measurements on an ad hoc basis throughout the year.
 White Mountains also performs back-testing of selected sales activity to determine whether there are any significant differences between the market price used to value the security prior to sale and the actual sale price on an ad-hoc basis throughout the year.
-Prices provided by the pricing services that vary by more than 5% and \$0.5 million from the expected price based on these assessment procedures are considered outliers, as are prices that have not changed from period to period and prices that have trended unusually compared to market price provided by the pricing services, White Mountains's review process does not appear to support the market price provided by the pricing services, White Mountains will rely upon its own pricing methodologies to estimate the fair value of the security in question.
+Prices provided by the pricing services that have sessessment procedures are considered outliers, as are prices that have not changed from period to period and prices that have trended unusually compared to market price provided price.
+If White Mountains's review process does not appear to support the challenged price, white Mountains challenges the vendor provided price.
+If White Mountains cannot gain satisfactory evidence to support the challenged price, White Mountains to estimate the fair value of the security in question.
 The valuation process described above is generally applicable to all of White Mountains's fixed maturity investments.